projectchrono/DEM-Engine/README.md

 - Using up to two GPUs at the same time (works great on consumer _and_ data center GPUs).
 - With the particles having complex shapes represented by clumped spheres.
 - With support for customizable contact force models (want to add a non-standard cohesive force, or an electrostatic repulsive force?
 You got this).
 - With an emphasis on computational efficiency.
+As a rule of thumb, using 3-sphere clump elements, simulating 1 million elements for 1 million time steps takes around 1 hour on two RTX 3080s.
 - With support for co-simulation with other C/C++ packages, such as [Chrono](https://github.com/projectchrono/chrono).

 <p>